derekzgu/Berkeley-CS61B/hw1/spec/hw1.md

 You can play a double value with the StdAudio.play() method.
 For example StdAudio.play(0.333) will tell the diaphragm of your speaker to extend itself to 1/3rd of its total reach, StdAudio.play(-0.9) will tell it to stretch its little heart backwards almost as far as it can reach.
 Movement of the speaker diaphragm displaces air, and if you displace air in nice patterns, these disruptions will be intepreted by your consciousness as pleasing thanks to billions of years of evolution.
 See [this page](http://electronics.howstuffworks.com/speaker6.htm) for more.
 If you simply do StdAudio.play(0.9) and never play anything again, the diaphragm shown in the image would just be sitting still 9/10ths of the way forwards.

-Rename `GuitarString.java.skeleton` to `GuitarString.java`.
+Rename `GuitarString.java` to `GuitarString.java`.
 Complete 'GuitarString.java' so that it implements steps 1 and 2 of the Karplus-Strong algorithm.
 Step 3 will be done by the client of the `GuitarString` class.

 For example, the provided `TestGuitarString` class provides a sample test `testPluckTheAString` that attempts to play an A-note on a guitar string.
 You should hear an A-note when you run this test.
 If you don't, you should try the `testTic` method and debug from there.
 Consider adding a `print` or `toString` method to `GuitarString.java` that will help you see what's going on between tics.